educates/educates-training-platform/developer-docs/build-instructions.md

 To build the container images for the Educates training platform you can run:

 ```
-make push-core-images
+just push-core-images
 ```

 This will trigger the building of the container images and push the resulting images to the local docker image registry.

-Targets for make are also available for building and pushing to the local docker image registry individual container images.
+Targets for just are also available for building and pushing to the local docker image registry individual container images.

 ```
-make push-session-manager
+just push-session-manager
-make push-secrets-manager
+just push-secrets-manager
-make push-training-portal
+just push-training-portal
 ...
 ```

-See the [Makefile](../Makefile) for more details of the make targets that are available.
+See the [justfile](../justfile) for more details of the just targets that are available.

 Once the container images have been built and pushed to the local docker image registry, you can then deploy everything by running:

 ```
-make deploy-platform
+just deploy-platform
 ```

 This will perform an install directly from configuration files in the current directory.
 If needing to test that the `educates-installer` package bundle used by the Educates CLI installer and also `kapp-controller`, is correct, you should instead use the commands:

 ```
-make push-all-images
+just push-all-images
-make push-installer-bundle
+just push-installer-bundle
-make deploy-platform-bundle
+just deploy-platform-app
 ```

-The `make push-all-images` command will make sure that optional workshop base images as well as the core Educates platform are built.
+The `just push-all-images` command will make sure that optional workshop base images as well as the core Educates platform are built.
 It is necessary to build all images when testing the package bundle as the package generated will include image hashes for all images.

-To delete everything deployed using the `educates-installer` package when using the `make` command, use:
+To delete everything deployed using the `educates-installer` package when using the `just` command, use:

 ```
-make delete-platform
+just delete-platform
 ```

 or:

 ```
-make delete-platform-bundle
+just delete-platform-app
 ```

 as appropriate.